stuarthayhurst/privacy-menu-extension/README.md

 ## Bug reporting / debugging:
   - A live feed of GNOME's logs can be accessed with `journalctl /usr/bin/gnome-shell -f -o cat`
-  - If the extension is crashing, this is very helpful
+  - If the extension is crashing, an output from this is very helpful for fixing it

 ### Screenshot:
 ![Extension](docs/screenshot.png)